sourmash sketch documentation¶

 sourmash sketch commands take FASTA or FASTQ sequences as input;

 input data can be uncompressed, compressed with gzip, or compressed

-can be used with the other sourmash commands.
+can be used by other sourmash commands.

 DNA sketches for genomes and reads¶

 To create a DNA sketch for a genome, run:

 sourmash sketch dna genome.fna

 genome.fna.sig in the current directory, containing a single DNA signature for the entire genome, calculated using the default parameters.

 Sourmash can work with unassembled reads; run

 to create three abundance-weighted sketches at k=21, 31, and 51, for the given FASTQ file.